1. Getting all that crap out of the attic.

 The turning point for me?
 The invention of the pre-lit artificial tree.

 So it’s been pre-lits for me ever since.
 First, you simply connect the various parts of the tree together (using the instruction manual, written by someone making two cents an hour and who really doesn’t know any English other than “Lady Gaga”).
-Then you connect the various electrical plugs (which can be a bit tricky, since you will initially encounter more female plugs than male plugs, something that historically only happens on the island of Lesbos or at the Dinah Shore Invitational, but keep at it and things will balance out).
-Finally, you shove the main plug into a socket that hopefully has the blessing of the local chapter of the IBEW.
+Then you connect the various electrical plugs (which can be a bit tricky, since you will initially encounter more female plugs than male plugs, something that historically only happens at Sadie Hawkins Dances or at the Dinah Shore Invitational, but keep at it and things will balance out).
+Finally, you shove the main plug into a socket that hopefully has the blessing of the local chapter of the International Brotherhood of Electrical Workers.

 Et voila!
 Pretty lights without the need for attorneys and restraining orders.

 Now, the pre-lit does not get my full love and support.
-It’s still an artificial tree, and as such, it is subject to the new tree-fabrication technology that allows these things to be manufactured in a manner where the various branches have been so tightly wound together that it looks like a small shrub on the conveyor belt in the originating factory, one located in a country that does not recognize things like a minimum wage that actually means anything.
+It’s still an artificial tree, and as such, it is subject to the new tree-fabrication technology that allows these things to be manufactured in a manner where the various branches have been so tightly wound together that it looks like a small shrub on the conveyor belt in the originating factory, one located in a country that does not recognize things like child labor laws or the protection of employees from chemical spills.

-This production process allows the tree to be nestled in a box that you will never use again.
+This production process allows the tree to be nestled in that box you will never use again.
 It also means that you must now “fluff” the tree, once it has been released in your home.

 Fluffing = misery.
 It takes forever to pry the little branch-lets away from the main branch.
 And you can’t screw around with this prying.
 You have to shape and mold each little tendril or your tree will look like road-kill.
 This means that, even though you got the Express Pass with the “not having to string lights” angle, you must still spend a considerable amount of time with the fluffing.
 Hours and hours.
 Long enough that by the time you are finished, everyone else has gone to bed.